-CHAPTER 4: BUILDING THE 2024-2027 MTIP: FINANCIAL FORECASTING AND PROJECT AND PROGRAM SELECTION FOR FUNDING package.
-While the first year of the investment package (i.e. federal fiscal year 2021) overlaps with the current 2021-2024 MTIP, the process of deciding what transportation projects and programs to fund from federal fiscal years 2025 through 2027 can take upwards of two or three years to make the final decisions.
+A core part of the development of the 2024-2027 MTIP is the formation of the four-year investment package.
+While the first year of the investment package (i.e. federal fiscal year 2024) overlaps with the current 2021-2024 MTIP, the process of deciding what transportation projects and programs to fund from federal fiscal years 2025 through 2027 can take upwards of two or three years to make the final decisions.
 The decision process, undertaken by each MTIP partner - Metro, ODOT, SMART, and TriMet - involves several steps, including: